 I always advice my clients not to be too concerned about whether an ex responds to a text, email or call immediately or responds a week later, but to look at the consistency of their positions as this is a better indicator of whether you are making progress – or being played.

 Whether or not someone is consistent about where they are at tells you how much they value a relationship with you.
 Someone who values a relationship with you will say/do things that communicate that you can depend on them to do what they say they will do.
-Someone who is only interested in his or her agenda and what will benefit him or her, will say/do anything and be anyone you want them to be.
+Someone who is only interested in their agenda and what will benefit them, will say/do anything and be anyone you want them to be.

 Like all of us, you may not always say or do all the right things (you are human!), but being consistent says that your heart is the right place, and you can be trusted.

-If you find yourself saying and doing things — lying, playing mind games, doing things that go against your values or making promises you can not follow through, you are undermining your own trustworthiness.
+If you find yourself lying to your ex, playing mind games, saying and doing things for attention (drama), or making promises you can not follow through, you are undermining your own trustworthiness.

 Remember, once trust has been lost, rebuilding it takes time, and a lot of work.
 Don’t assume that you can re-establish trust by simply exchanging a few friendly texts, e-mails or phone chats.
-It may take several weeks and even months before your ex feels safe to let his or her guard down again.
+It may take several weeks and even months before your ex feels safe to let their guard down again.
 For that to happen you have to be honest at all times, be responsible for your words and actions and be consistent in the way you show up.